How To Avoid ADA Lawsuits

 - 762 views

 ADA Compliance Professionals is collaborating with Seachrome Corporation to raise awareness about ADA non-compliance.

-The cost of ADA non-compliance is rising — not only for defendants facing lawsuits, but also for disabled people with restricted access to services that are part of daily life.
-As CASp-certified disability access consultants, we are committed to ensuring equal access for all by helping clients comply with ADA guidelines during construction and retrofitting.
+The cost of ADA non-compliance is rising — not only for defendants facing lawsuits but also for people with disabilities who get restricted access to services that are part of daily life.
+As CASp-certified disability access consultants, we are committed to ensuring equal accessibility for all by helping clients comply with ADA standards and regulations during construction and retrofitting.

-Code 309.4 stipulates that all operable parts must be usable with one hand and shall not require tight grasping, pinching or twisting of the wrist.
+Code 309.4 stipulates that all operable parts must be usable with one hand and shall not require tight grasping, pinching, or twisting of the wrist.
 The force required to activate operable parts shall be a maximum of five pounds.

 Watch the Video: